ideasman42/the_joy_of_life_drawing/book.rst

 ----

+..
 Page 39

 Session 14: Famous Poses in Art History
 ---------------------------------------

-Using famous artwork from the past, our life drawing session may be an occasion for us to move into the drivers seat of ¨past greats¨.We are at least confronted with some of the issues that they faced such as : proportion, filling in space and giving Gesture, Feeling and Drama to our model and His/ Her Surrounds.
+Using famous artwork from the past, our life drawing session may be an occasion for us to move into the drivers seat of "past greats".
+We are at least confronted with some of the issues that they faced such as : proportion, filling in space and giving Gesture, Feeling and Drama to our model and His/ Her Surrounds.
 The examples shown below and on page 40 were executed using 6B Graphite block.